Botanical Name: Foeniculum vulgare var. azoricum

 Plant Dimensions: Foliage from 2'–4' tall; the "bulb", 3"–4" diameter at the base

 Variety Information: The crunchy, dense, licorice-flavored "bulb" is comprised of tightly layered, overlapping, swollen stalk ends.
 The feathery foliage looks similar to dill, but has a delicate, anise flavor.
 The seeds also taste similar to anise or licorice.
-'Perfection' is a florence type fennel.
+'Romanesco' is a florence type fennel.

 Exposure: Full sun